Skip to content

 About me

-My books, which appeared in Sweden, Germany, Britain and the United States, make use of multiple writing styles to explore the interconnections between the human, the technical and the natural worlds.
-Apart from university textbooks and academic monographs, I have written essays and historical travelogues.
+My books, which appeared in Sweden, Germany, Britain, the United States and Russia, make use of multiple writing styles to explore the interconnections between the human, the technical and the natural worlds.
+Apart from university textbooks and academic monographs, I have written essay collections and historical travelogues.
 My book Red Gas won the 2014 Marshall D. Shulman Book Prize, awarded by the Association for Slavic, East European and Eurasian Studies (ASEEES).
-Europe’s Infrastructure Transition was one in a series of six books that collectively won the Chris Freeman Award. Östersjövägar, which combines travel-writing with popular transnational history, was labelled “a rather outstanding work” by Dagens Nyheter and “a must-read for anyone with an historical and cultural interest in the Baltc Sea region” by Svenska Dagbladet, while När folkhemselen blev internationell (which I co-authored with Arne Kaijser) has been dubbed a “political thriller”.
-My most recent book, Döden på stranden, was listed by Svenska Dagbladet as one of five not-to-be-missed Swedish non-fiction books published in 2020.
+Europe’s Infrastructure Transition was one in a series of six books that collectively won the Chris Freeman Award.
+Death on the Beach: Essays from a Marginal World (2020, English translation 2024) was listed by Svenska Dagbladet as one of five not-to-be-missed Swedish non-fiction books published in 2020.
+See also my full list of single- and multi-authored books (including a few edited volumes) here.

 As for my essays, check out my historical perspective on the European refugee crisis, my review of lighthouses in history as a love-affair between technological and literary symbolism, my approach to the mesmerizing histories of natural resources such as coalsand and wood, or why not my sympathy for the Italian nuclear engineer Felice Vinci, who is convinced that the Iliad and the Odyssey are set in the Baltic Sea – my essay here subsequently inspired Swedish author Malena Lagerhorn to write her novel Ilion.